joy7652/uk-property-intelligence-platform/docs/DESIGN.md

 - **Databricks Access Connector** with a user-assigned managed identity (UAMI) provides the identity Databricks uses to access ADLS.
 - UAMI granted `Storage Blob Data Contributor` on the storage account — data-plane only, no control-plane permissions.
-- No DBFS mounts, no SAS tokens, no service principal secrets — all ADLS access flows through the UAMI via Unity Catalog External Locations.
+- No DBFS mounts, no SAS tokens, no service principal secrets — all ADLS access flows through the UAMI via Unity Catalog External Locations and Volumes.
 - **File events disabled** on all external locations.
 Enabling them would require granting the UAMI `Storage Account Contributor` (control plane), `EventGrid EventSubscription Contributor`, and `Storage Queue Data Contributor` — significantly broader scope than the data-plane permission required for the actual data path.
 Batch ingestion at the project's scale does not benefit from event-driven discovery.

 ### Unity Catalog setup

 - **Metastore:** UK South region (auto-provisioned on workspace creation).
 - **Storage credential:** points to the Access Connector's UAMI.
-- **External locations:** one per container — `bronze`, `silver`, `gold`, `quality`, `catalog-root`.
+- **External locations:** one per non-config container — `bronze`, `silver`, `gold`, `quality`, `catalog-root`.
 All connection-tested and confirmed working with file events explicitly off.
 - **Catalog:** `uk_property_intel`, managed location at `catalog-root`.
-- **Schemas:** `silver`, `gold`, `quality`, each with its own managed location at the matching container.
+- **Schemas:** `bronze`, `silver`, `gold`, `quality`.
+Silver, Gold, and Quality have schema-level managed locations at their matching container; Bronze has no managed location since it holds only External Volumes.
 Created via SQL in `databricks/setup/01_create_schemas.py`.
+- **External Volumes:** one per Bronze source, defined in `databricks/setup/02_create_bronze_volumes.py`.
+Exposes raw files under `uk_property_intel.bronze.<source>` for UC governance and lineage.
+Silver notebooks read from `/Volumes/uk_property_intel/bronze/<source>/` rather than direct `abfss://` paths.
 - **Default workspace catalog:** dropped after verification that the dedicated catalog was operational — keeps Catalog Explorer free of placeholder entries.

 ### Bronze layer state

-Phase 1's ADF pipelines now write into the `bronze` container directly (no `bronze/` subfolder).
+Phase 1's ADF pipelines write into the `bronze` container directly (no `bronze/` subfolder).
 The container was renamed from `raw` and the redundant subfolder removed during Phase 2 setup, with ADF pipelines updated and a full end-to-end re-run completed before proceeding.
-Bronze is registered as a Unity Catalog External Location and read by Silver pipelines via direct `abfss://` paths.
+Bronze is registered as a Unity Catalog External Location and surfaced through per-source External Volumes; Silver pipelines read via Volume paths only.

 ---